Some Amazing Health Benefits of Green Tea

 EGCG reduces the production of inflammatory chemicals and in higher doses halts their production, the research shows.

 Green Tea for Digestion

-The catechin EGCG in green tea along with other polyphenols counter the bacteria and virus present in the digstive tract, reduce inflammation, and swelling in the stomach.
+The catechin EGCG in green tea along with other polyphenols counter the bacteria and virus present in the digestive tract, reduce inflammation, and swelling in the stomach.

 Green Tea and Kidney Disease

-Green tea helps in controlling the production of free radicals by certain immunosuppresant drugs that are needed to be given after an organ transplant.
+Green tea helps in controlling the production of free radicals by certain immunosuppressant drugs that are needed to be given after an organ transplant.

 Other parameters of kidney function like serum creatinine, uric acid, blood urea nitrogen, and urinary excretion of glucose were also bettered.

-These were shown in an animal study published in January 2005 issue of Pharmacological Research.
+These were shown in an animal study published in the January 2005 issue of Pharmacological Research.

 Green Tea and Bone Density